- Department of Biological Sciences

 Q. I heard that the General Option will no longer be available under Semesters.
 If I am a current student who is a B.S.
 General Option major and I will still be taking courses when we switch to semesters, do I have to now choose a particular option before semesters begin in Fall 2018?
 Or can I remain with the General Option?

 As a student who will be here for both quarters and semesters, you have the option to be held to the list of requirements as specified under the quarter catalog (click here for which quarter catalog options are available to you).
 Since the general option was available to you under quarters, you can stay as a general option Biology major.
 Most students in this situation will be defaulted to the quarter catalog for the major already.
 However, if you are not or unsure, please visit a major advisor to find out one way or another.
-It is imperative that you get this setteled for Fall Semester 2018 begins because it will be difficulty/impossible to claim the quarter catalog requirements once we officially switch over to semesters.
+It is imperative that you get this settled for Fall Semester 2018 begins because it will be difficulty/impossible to claim the quarter catalog requirements once we officially switch over to semesters.

 Q. What is meant by the term "breadth" (as in breadth courses vs. GE or General Education courses?)

 A. Think of the term "breadth" as an umbrella (= general/broad) term for courses that fit the category of either GENERAL EDUCATION (i.e., A1-A3, B1-B4, C1-C3, D1-D3, E, F, Upper Division B, C, D) and LOCAL REQUIREMENTS or UNIVERSITY REQUIREMENTS (i.e., Second composition, American Code/American Institutions, Overlays).
 As such, the term "breadth" is not exactly interchangeable with the term "general education".
 A rule of thumb - all general education courses are breadth courses but not all breadth courses are general education courses.
 Some Breadth Courses are Local Requirement (= University Requirement) courses.
-Keep this information in mind when considering double counting in Breadth Courses or GE courses
+Keep this information in mind when considering double counting in Breadth Courses or GE courses.

 Q. What in the world is an "overlay"?